-1.1 To advise Planning & Highways Committee of the responses received following consultation on the proposed policies and proposals outlined in the Sunderland Central Area Urban Design Strategy (SCAUDS) Consultation Draft, and advise Committee of Cabinet's decision on 9 July 2008 to adopt the resulting amended SCAUDS as a Supplementary Planning Document.
+- 1.1 To advise Environmental & Planning Committee of the responses received following consultation on the proposed policies and proposals outlined in the Sunderland Central Area Urban Design Strategy SCAUDS Consultation Draft and to seek Committee's views on the revised SCAUDS. - 1.2 To seek the Committee's comments on the report.
+These comments will be reported to Council at its next meeting in September 2008 when approval will be sought to a recommendation that the amended SCAUDS be adopted as a Supplementary Planning Document